-Over on instagram, where I insta-snapped these pics, I know you've been asking questions about where you can stay in Sabah (and, indeed, even asking where Sabah is.)
+Over on instagram, I know you've been asking questions about where you can stay in Sabah (and, indeed, even asking where Sabah is.)
 So, here's a quick list of recommendations based solely on our experience:

 Gaya Island Resort My absolute favourite resort in Borneo.
 Small, intimate, ridiculously beautiful with one of the best spas I've ever been to in my life.
 Plus, exquisite Thai food, roaming wild boar and a bona fide turtle sanctuary.

 The Pacific Sutera Hotel Close to the airport, friendly service, teak "colonial style" rooms.
-Large!
-Plenty of restaurants plus a golf course (not my thing, but if you’re travelling as a couple…)
+It's a behemoth with plenty of restaurants, an expansive beach and golf course.

 Shangri-La Rasa Ria, Kota Kinabalu Also large with a wide range of experiences on hand (Japanese restaurant, looooong sandy beach, a wilderness orangutan sanctuary - and a great golf course for starters.)